Nikitamuddapati/Home-credit-default-risk/README.md

 Overall this was a very informative experience and we gained a lot of knowledge from the modeling process.
 For instance, we learned from the XGboost model that the top 5 predictors are Ext_Source_3, Ext_Source_2, Days_Birth and Amt_Annuity.
 This suggests that Home Credit should analyze these factors more critically when giving out loans.
 For instance, perhaps younger people have more difficulties with paying back loans compared to older people.
 This could be because they are just beginning their financial journey.

+Analytically:
+I deepened my expertise in several areas

+Machine Learning Proficiency: Advanced my understanding of ensemble methods and gradient boosting techniques.

+Data Handling Skills: Enhanced my ability to preprocess and engineer features from complex datasets effectively.

+Strategic Business Thinking: Improved my skills in translating technical findings into actionable business strategies.

+I hope you enjoy this project.
+If you have any questions, please contact me at nikitamuddapati01@gmail.com.
+Thank you for reading!